willdurand/StateMachineBehavior/README.md

 $post->canUnpublish();          // true
 ```

-Now imagine we have authors linked to each post, and once a post is published, we send us
+Now imagine we have authors linked to each post, and once a post is published,
-an email as a feedback.
-Thanks to new hooks, it's really easy to extend things:
+we notify the post's author by email.
+Thanks to new hooks, it's
+really easy to extend things:

 ``` php
 <?php